benjie/.dev/pages/graphql/errors.md

 (`AggregateValidationError` with `errors: [ValidationError!]!`), but not all the errors are necessarily validation errors...
 There might be validation errors _and_ they have insufficient balance.
-Go too far down this route, and you start reusing massive error types, and this becomes less useful to the client developers again.
+Go too far down this route, and you start reusing massive error types, and this becomes less useful to the application developers again.

 Further, maybe we _did_ perform the mutation, but there was a non-fatal error